Book Now

 • Joint Capsule: The joint is surrounded by a capsule composed of ligaments that provide stability to the joint.
 The capsule also contains synovial fluid, which lubricates the joint and nourishes the articular surfaces.
 These various ligaments provide support to the TMJ.

 • Muscles: Muscles play a crucial role in the movement of the jaw and the stability of the TMJ.
 The muscles involved include the temporalis, masseter, and medial and lateral pterygoid muscles.
 The pterygoid muscles are the reasons why you see us chiropractors putting on a glove and going internally to treat the TMJ.
-Also, the digastric muscle is one that is usually missed but necessary to treat especially when dealing with neurological symptoms.
+Also, the digastric muscle is usually missed but necessary to treat especially when dealing with neurological symptoms.

 The Movement of the TMJ:

 • Hinge and Glide Movement: The TMJ allows for both hinge-like (rotation) and sliding (translation) movements.
-The first movement is around 30 degrees of rotation followed by a sliding affect with a full open mouth.
+The first movement is around 30 degrees of rotation followed by a sliding effect with a full open mouth.
 This combination of movements is essential for functions such as chewing, speaking, and yawning.
-Once again if there are any imbalances between the top and bottom compartments, some anatomical structure will start to produce pain.
+Once again if there are any imbalances between the top and bottom compartments, some anatomical structures will start to produce pain.
 The difficulty is finding what exact structure is the culprit.

 • Muscular Control: Muscles, such as the masseter and temporalis, are responsible for elevating the jaw during activities like biting and chewing.
 The lateral pterygoid muscle is crucial for controlling lower jaw movement, allowing for opening and protrusion.